Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Introduction

 The ultrafast motion of atoms governs many fundamental properties of materials, such as heat, charge and spin transport, owing to the coupling between the different degrees of freedom.
 Coherent phonons are particularly interesting as they are phase-locked lattice vibrations that can provide direct insight into light-induced structural changes, electron/exciton-phonon interaction, and non-linear lattice dynamics, while also offering a way to actively modify electronic properties. \cite{hase_dynamics_2002,jeong_coherent_2016,rossi_anisotropic_2015,zhang_coherent_2020,sie_ultrafast_2019,he_coherent_2016,li_coherent_2023}.
-The role of coherent lattice dynamics becomes especially significant for engineering nanoscale devices based on (quasi) two-dimensional systems such as transition-metal dichalcogenides (TMDCs).
-Their pronounced light-matter interactions enhance coherent phonon generation and ultrafast structural phase transitions by optical and terahertz (THz) pulses.
+The role of coherent lattice dynamics becomes especially important for engineering nanoscale devices based on (quasi) two-dimensional systems such as transition-metal dichalcogenides (TMDCs).
+Their pronounced light-matter interactions enhance coherent phonon generation and enable ultrafast structural phase transitions by optical and terahertz (THz) pulses.

 A major advantage of the THz regime is that lattice dynamics can be driven resonantly and efficiently without substantial heating \cite{kusaba_terahertz_2024,jin_enhanced_2025,zhou_terahertz_2021,jelic_terahertz_2024,shi_intrinsic_2023,roelcke_ultrafast_2024}, enabling access to non-thermal pathways for controlling structural and electronic properties.
 Driving by THz pulses is intriguingly versatile because it allows for the excitation of different phonon modes via various direct and indirect mechanisms \cite{juraschek_sum-frequency_2018,giorgianni_terahertz_2022,handa_terahertz_2024,maehrlein_terahertz_2017}.
 Ideally, one would like to selectively address certain modes by the THz pulses, potentially allowing for tuning material properties and enhancing the efficiency of driving phase transitions.
 However, unavoidable intrinsic defects may interact with the phonon modes and modify their properties \cite{Hase2010}.
 To understand the interaction of phonons with single defects requires a technique with both atomic-scale spatial and ultrafast temporal resolution.
 Furthermore, understanding the role of defects on phonon dynamics at the atomic scale highlights a pathway to engineer phonon excitations by selectively introducing defects into nanoscale materials.